Typhoon In-fa: Landfall

 Coastal villages and towns experienced major flooding problems due the motion of In-fa.
 Subway networks had their above-ground operations and routes suspended, along with roads inundated in many areas.
 An overpass' roof outside of a subway station blew off, which landed on a train connection grid, causing traffic disruptions.
 Workers in many businesses and jobs had problems presented to them due to trouble getting to their offices from In-fa's winds and torrential rainfall.
 Much of Shanghai was shut down.
 The municipal Meteorological Bureau said the city received over 100 mm of rainfall from July 25 to 26, nearly beating the total rainfall for the city (120 mm) in July in just one day.
 The municipal's anti-flood commanding office reported that among the 654 meteorological monitoring stations around the city, 30 recorded 70 mm of rainfall in 12 hours.
 311 more saw 30–69 mm of rainfall in 12 hours.
 A meteorological station at Dalan, Yuyao reported a rain accumulation of over 951 mm from July 22–26, an equivalent of 37 West Lakes.
 More than 4,700 trees were uprooted.
 Pudong and Minhang districts experienced power outages and other issues.

 Warehouses in Zhengzhou were forced to stop container loading, as well as deliveries to terminals.
 A large amount of cargo stuck at Pudong, according to Metro Shipping, with weather conditions preventing carriers to recover the material.
 Traffic and road transport had been affected by flooding in the whole region, with at least 6 km of road inundated by storm surge.
 A rail freight train going from China to Europe was disrupted while cargo was being reconfigured to other substitute terminals, adding pressure to already heavy-hit shipping industry.
 Rail, air, and ocean freight was also disrupted.
 In Shanghai, 268 signs and billboards were felled by July 26.
 Many businesses were temporarily closed due to the storm while nearly 500,000 people were moved to shelters on the same day.
 12,700 people were also still out of power, with upwards of 100,000 without power in total.
 Losses to agriculture were expected to be heavy.

 Several meter-high waves were reported on the Qiantang river in Haining.
 Heavy rain and gales also affected coastal areas in Qidong, Jiangsu, damaging properties there.
 The six ultra-large offshore engineering platforms that were under construction were also affected by In-fa.
 Waterlogging was recorded in streets in Shanghai.
 Pictures showed floodwaters reaching the tops of cars.
 Up to 300 mm of rainfall fell in Jiangsu province.
 An underground parking structure was flooded.
+The Chinese government estimated the total damage of In-fa to be 13.2 billion yuan (US$2.04 billion).